-1. Education Psychologists
+1. Educational Psychologists

-Educational and Child Psychologists assess the learning, social and emotional needs of children and young people.
+Educational Psychologists assess the learning, social and emotional needs of children and young people.
 They assess, advise, and assist teachers to compile a programme for your child.

-2. Special Educational Needs Advisory Teachers and Specialist Support Teachers
+2. Additional Learning Needs Advisory Teacher and Specialist Support Teacher

-Special Educational Needs Advisory Teachers and Specialist Support Teachers are experienced in working across the continuum of special needs.
+The Additional Learning Needs Advisory Teacher and Specialist Support Teacher are experienced in working across the continuum of special needs.
 They offer advice to teachers, support personnel and parents.
-They help plan programmes of work, advise on the use of resources and teaching techniques, and provide training on matters related to special educational needs.
+They help plan programmes of work, advise on the use of resources and teaching techniques.